itsschwer/pseudo-enchantments/README.md

 This is done using two advancements:
 - `fire_kill` ensures that the player obtains an *Extinguish* scroll the first time they meet the advancement conditions *(through the reward function `give_enchantment`)*.
 - `fire_kill_extra` allows players to obtain more *Extinguish* scrolls when they meet the same conditions, 10% of the time *(through the reward loot table `extinguish_reward`)*.
+    - Only occurs if the player does not currently have an item with *Extinguish* in their inventory.

 ### Effect